luke10x/offer-api/README.md

 - Offers created started from now by default;
 - Money amounts specified in minor units;
 - Allowed currencies are: EUR, GBP, USD;
-- When expired/cancelled/not-started offer is queried, the HTTP status will be "410 Gone"
+- When expired/cancelled/not-started offer queried, the HTTP status is "410 Gone"

 ### Usage: